-This Fellowship is for people whose enterprises are at an early stage and who are experts on the challenge they’ve chosen to confront.
-They seek leaders who reflect the community they serve and bring deep knowledge of the issues into their work as they co-design solutions with and for their communities.
+This Fellowship is for people who are experts on the challenge they’ve chosen to confront and whose enterprises are at an early stage.
+They seek leaders who reflect the communities they serve and bring deep knowledge of the issues into their work as they design solutions with and for their communities.
+They strongly encourage leaders from anywhere in the world who identify as Black, Indigenous, or a person of color to apply for the Fellowship.

 The Echoing Green community is multi-generational, multi-racial, geographically diverse, and cross-class.
-Through collective action and a multi-sectoral approach, they believe they can progress faster toward dismantling oppressive systems worldwide.
-The following principles guide the work.
+Through collective action and a multi-sectoral approach, believe they can progress faster toward dismantling oppressive systems worldwide.
+The following principles guide their work.

 Echoing Green supports leaders to:

-- Fuel radical imagination.
-The community is inspired by the idea that collectively, they can help build a world that has yet to exist — where all people can thrive.
+- Their community is inspired by the idea that collectively, they can help build a world that has yet to exist—where all people can thrive.
 Radical leaps of imagination can power social movements and transformational change.
+They invest in leaders who are motivated by what they can imagine, embrace bold ideas, and are ready to draw upon a legacy of change-making that is visionary and courageous.

 - You do not need to be based in the United States or be an American citizen.
 They encourage applicants of all nationalities, working in any country, to apply for the fellowship.
 Echoing Green does not sponsor American work permits for any foreign nationals.